 The House Republican bill had proposed merging the Conservation Stewardship Program.
 Essentially, the program pays farmers to strengthen conservation efforts into another branch of the Agriculture Department.
 The program will survive under the final version of the bill, aides said.

 The farm bill legalizes the production of hemp and hemp seeds, including feminized hemp seeds.
-Hemp is a form of cannabis with lower THC levels than marijuana.
+Hemp is a form of cannabis with lower psychoactive cannabinoid levels than marijuana.
 As such, the Farm Bill has opened the door for hemp farmers and US seed banks to thrive.
 Analysts told CNBC that hemp could grow into a $20 billion industry by 2022.